 You’ll barely find another city on the planet with a UNESCO World Heritage subway and funicular.
 If that’s not enough to make you want to ride the public transport in Budapest, how about the ferry boats included in the travelcard price or the historic trams?

-Discover what other peculiarities the transportation system of the Hungarian capital hides in these section of the Budapest travel tips.
+Discover what other peculiarities the transportation system of the Hungarian capital hides in this section of the Budapest travel tips.

-- The transfer from Budapest International Airport (BUD) to the city takes less than an hour.
-The public transport provides easy access to the city center.
-The bus stop is at the arrivals level.
-Bus 200E operates around the clock between Terminal 2 and the M3 metro line.
+- The transfer from Budapest International Airport (BUD) to the city takes half an hour.
+Public transport provides easy access to the city center.
+You’ll find the bus stop at the arrivals level.
+The direct, non-stop bus 100E operates around the clock between Terminal 2 and Budapest’s center.
 From there, you can quickly get to every part of the city.
 Alternatively, you can book a shared transfer directly to your hotel.